-COST AT COMPLETION: • \$4.9 million
+COST AT COMPLETION:

+• \$9.4 million

+PROJECT LOCATION:

-PROJECT LOCATION: In the Ohern/Monroe Basin, extending along 13th and Y Streets
+In the Ohern/Monroe Basin, north of Gilmore Ave and Albright Park

 The discharge of high strength industrial waste, primarily from the meat packing industries, to the Omaha combined sewer system has been an issue for many years.
 In the Monroe Basin, there are several industrial facilities that discharge this type of waste into the sewer system.

 In the 1950s, efforts were made to separate the meat packing waste streams from the combined system.
 However, with the decline of meat packing activities in the 1970s and 1980s, many of these facilities were abandoned and the sanitary sewers were reconnected back into the combined sewer system.
-In 2008, the City of Omaha Public Works Department initiated a study with the intent of re-establishing the separate treatment system and eliminating the overflow of these high strength waste streams to the Missouri River during wet weather periods.
+In 2008, the City of Omaha Public Works Department initiated a study with the intent of reestablishing the separate treatment system and eliminating the overflow of these high strength waste streams to the Missouri River during wet weather periods.

 Per study recommendations, design work was divided into three major phases: separation, conveyance, and treatment.
 The first project, the South Omaha Industrial Area Sewer Separation (SOIASS) Project was completed in the fall of 2010.
-This project involved the construction of a force main and gravity sewer to convey separated high-strength industrial wastewater to the Missouri River Water Resource Recovery Facility (MRWRRF).
+This project involved the construction of a new lift station at the site of a previous industrial pretreatment facility known as the "Paunch Plant" in the Ohern/Monroe Study Basin.
+The new lift station pumps separated high-strength industrial wastewater through a force main and gravity sewer to the Missouri River Water Resource Recovery Facility (MRWRRF).

-This project and the South Omaha Industrial Area Lift Station Project eliminate the presence of highstrength industrial wastewater from three combined sewer overflow points (CSOs 102, 118, and 119).
-As a result of this project, waste is pumped from the South Omaha Industrial Area Lift Station to a high point in the alignment along 13th Street where it then flows by gravity to the Missouri River Water Resource Recovery Facility.
+This project and the South Omaha Industrial Area Force Main & Gravity Sewer Project eliminate the presence of high-strength industrial wastewater from three combined sewer overflow points (CSOs 102, 118, and 119).
+Due to this project, waste is now pumped to a high point in the alignment along 13th Street and then flows by gravity to the Missouri River Water Resource Recovery Facility.
 The peak wet weather capacity of the lift station is 17.4 million gallons per day (MGD), although typical dry weather flows are lower, approximately six MGD.
 Preliminary treatment consisting of screens was constructed with the lift station to protect the pumps and force main so there is no need for such facilities at the MRWRRF.
-The lift station included pumping, preliminary treatment, electrical equipment, and odor control.
+The lift station includes pumping, preliminary treatment, electrical equipment, and odor control.